 Lisa Sicard: Some of my blogging audience is much younger.
 And they like more shorter form content.
 And the reason is they want answers right away.
-They want everything right away. whether you are doing a video, or you are writing a blog post, it really should be shot, direct to the point.
+They want everything right away. whether you are doing a video, or you are writing a blog or guest post, it really should be shot, direct to the point.

 Casie Gillette: One of the tools that I use is called StoryBase.
 It gives you the typical demographics for that keyword search.
 You get a sense of who the people are looking for that content.
 But it’s hard.
 If you have a product that reaches all generations, write what that product solves.
 You should write who wants it.